“The Big Picture” by Sean Carroll

 Other alternatives to the Copenhagen interpretation exist, such as the objective-collapse theories, which may or may not result in a deterministic universe.

 Thus, Carroll conveniently presents his minority-view as if it were the consensus of the scientific community.
+It wouldn’t surprise me if he does this elsewhere in his book.

 I enjoyed Carroll’s discussion about the arrow of time: